-People with depression have very different experiences of antidepressants, both good and bad.
-Some people hope that the medication will make them better or stop their depression from coming back.
-At the same time they may be worried about side effects or think that taking medication to treat their problems is a sign of weakness.
+People with depression have very different experiences of antidepressants – both good and bad.
+They hope that the medication will improve their symptoms or stop their depression from coming back.
+But many people may also worry about side effects or think that taking medication to treat their problems is a sign of weakness.

 Antidepressants can help some people to get through phases of depression.
-Other people feel like their medication only has a small effect or doesn't help at all, and some stop taking it because of the side effects.
-Many are reluctant to take medication for psychological problems, or they worry that they might become dependent on it.
+Others feel only a slight or no improvement, and some people stop taking them because of the side effects.
+Many people are reluctant to take medication for psychological problems, or they worry that they might become dependent on them.

-A number of factors will play a role when deciding whether or not to take antidepressants.
-These include your own or other people's experiences with psychotropic medications, discussions with doctors, and media reports.
-Some people completely refuse to take antidepressants, while others simply follow their doctor's advice and take the medication as it is prescribed.
-But many people carefully weigh the pros and cons of the medication beforehand.
+Various things can influence the decision about taking antidepressants, including your experiences with medications for mental health problems, talks with doctors, and media reports.
+Some people refuse to take antidepressants on principle, while others simply follow their doctor’s advice and take the medication as prescribed.
+But many people carefully weigh the pros and cons of the medication.

 Reservations about antidepressants

-It can be frustrating to think that you aren't able to beat depression without the help of medication.
-People sometimes see antidepressants as a kind of "chemical crutch," and feel weak and helpless if they have to rely on them.
-Others question whether they really need medication to help them get better.
-Their thoughts and feelings often change and contradict each other.
+Some people are bothered by the idea that they might not be able to beat depression without medication.
+They think of antidepressants as a kind of crutch, and think they would see themselves as being weak and helpless if they had to rely on them.
+Others question whether they really need the medication to feel better.
+They often change their minds, and their feelings might be contradictory.

-Some people also worry that taking medication for a mental illness means that they aren't "normal."
-But there's no reason to be ashamed.
-After all, people are generally not ashamed of taking medication for physical illnesses.
+Some people also worry that taking medication for a psychological problem means that they aren't "normal."
+But there's no reason to be ashamed of taking medication for mental health problems, just as it's not an issue for physical illnesses.

 It's important to discuss these kinds of concerns openly with your doctor.
 Some people don't dare to talk about their worries and reservations or to ask critical questions.
-It's not always that easy.
-Doctor's don't always give you the feeling that you can talk about or question things openly.
-But it's important that you make the treatment decision together with your doctor.
-A key part of this is carefully weighing the pros and cons of the medications.
+It's not always that easy because not every doctor gives you the feeling that he or she is open to that.
+But it's important that you make joint decisions together with your doctor.
+That particularly means carefully weighing the pros and cons of the medications.

-You will need enough reliable information about a treatment to be able to make the right decision for you, and to cope with any problems that might come up when taking the medication.
-As well as advice from your doctor or pharmacist, you will find more information and support from counseling centers and self-help groups.
+In order to make the right decision for you and to cope with any problems that might come up when taking the medication, it's essential that you get enough reliable information about the treatment.
+Along with advice from your doctor, you can also find more information and support from psychosocial counselors and support groups.

-Many people with depression seek medical help themselves because they want to live a normal life again.
-Some are encouraged or even forced to do so by worried friends or family.
+Many people with depression symptoms decide to seek professional medical help on their own because they want to get back to living a normal life.
+Some are encouraged or even pressured to do so by worried friends or family.

-Depression typically makes you feel helpless and like you no longer have any control over your life.
-That’s why it can be a relief if the doctor prescribes antidepressants.
+People who have depression typically feel helpless and like they no longer have any control over their life.
+So it can be a relief if the doctor prescribes antidepressants.
 Many people would actually like to do without medication or try out other treatments first.
-But those affected are often in a very desperate situation and hope that taking antidepressants will make them better quickly so that they can cope again in everyday life.
-The medications can also be a way of getting by while waiting to start psychological treatment.
+But they're often very desperate and hope that antidepressants will lead to a quick improvement.
+The medications can also be a way of getting by while waiting to start psychotherapy.

-The antidepressants don’t help straight away, which can be disappointing at first.
-So it’s important to know that most medications only start to have a noticeable effect after one to two weeks, sometimes even longer.
+It can be disappointing at first because the antidepressants don't help straight away.
+So it's important to know that most medications only start to have a noticeable effect after one to two weeks, sometimes even longer.

 For some people with depression, their medication becomes a part of their life.
-They feel better thanks to the treatment and also feel like they have got their life back under control, are active and can cope well on their own in everyday life.
+They feel better thanks to the treatment and also feel like they're in control of their life again, are active and can get through life independently.

 Some people also have hardly any or no side effects.
-The advantages of their treatment far outweigh any negatives.
+The advantages of the treatment far outweigh any disadvantages.
 They feel like their medication helps them to stay emotionally stable.

-If you’re going to take antidepressants regularly and for a long time, it’s important that you accept the illness and think the treatment is effective.
-If the positives of the medication outweigh the negatives, it is usually easier to deal with any side effects.
+If you're going to take antidepressants regularly and for a long time, it's important that you accept the illness and feel like the treatment is effective.
+If the positives of the medication outweigh the negatives, it's usually easier to deal with the side effects.

-Some people get the impression that the treatment isn’t helping or has changed their personality, for instance because they feel emotionally numb.
-The side effects are sometimes so bad that they stop taking their medication.
-Some have to try out various antidepressants before finding the right one for them.
-Others don’t feel any better despite trying several different treatments, and are then very disappointed.
+Some people get the impression that the treatment isn't helping or has changed their personality, for instance because they feel emotionally numb.
+The side effects may be so bad that people stop the treatment.
+Some need to try out a lot of different medications before finding the right antidepressant.
+Others don't feel any better despite trying several different treatments and then end up very disappointed.

-Negative experiences are sometimes due to side effects.
-Physical symptoms like dizziness, a dry mouth, putting on weight, difficulties concentrating, and sleep problems can be difficult to cope with.
-But that also applies to emotional side effects.
-Some people miss the variety and intensity of their emotions.
-Antidepressants can also affect sexual desire.
+Negative experiences can also be due to side effects.
+Physical effects like dizziness, dry mouth, putting on weight, difficulties concentrating and sleep problems can be very difficult to cope with.
+But that applies just as much to emotional side effects: Some people miss the variety and intensity of their emotions.
+The medications can also affect sexual desire.

 Problems during treatment

-If the medication doesn’t work as expected or causes severe side effects, some people try to adjust the dose themselves.
-They may start taking fewer or more tablets for a while.
-Others stop taking their antidepressants completely without talking to their doctor about it.
-But that can have life-threatening consequences, which is why it’s absolutely essential to discuss any problems that might occur with your doctor and not simply stop taking your medication.
-It might be possible to adjust the dose or switch to different medication instead.
+If the medication doesn't work as expected or causes severe side effects, some people try to adjust the dose themselves.
+They might start taking less or more tablets for a while.
+Others stop taking the medication completely without talking to their doctor.
+But that can have life-threatening consequences.
+So it's absolutely essential to discuss any problems with your doctor and not simply stop taking the medication.
+It might be possible to change the dose or try out a different medication.

-Some people also stop taking their medication because they feel better so they think they no longer need it.
-But to make sure the depression really has gone, and to try to prevent it from coming back, it’s advisable to carry on with the treatment as planned – at least for four to nine months.
-You can then talk to your doctor about whether it’s necessary to carry on taking the medication after that time.
+Some people also stop the treatment because they feel better and think that they no longer need the medication once the symptoms have gone away.
+But to make sure that the symptoms and depression don't come back, it's important to carry on with the treatment as planned – for at least about four to nine months, as continuation therapy.
+After that you can talk to your doctor about whether it makes sense to keep on taking the medication.

 People who take antidepressants often wish that they had more and better information about the medication they have been prescribed.
-They would like their doctors to do the following:
+They want doctors to do the following:

 - Take their problems and worries seriously.

 - Tell them honestly and in detail about how long it will take for the medication to start working and what side effects it may have.
-Then they will be better prepared and cope better.
+Then they can be prepared and cope with it better.

-- Explain the reasons for changes in the dose.
+- Explain the reasons for changing the dose.

-Many people with depression have trouble processing or remembering information and feel unable to make decisions.
-It can then be helpful to write down what the doctor says, or take a friend or family member to the appointment with you.
+Many people with depression have difficulty processing or remembering information and feel unable to make decisions.
+It can then be helpful to write down the information or take somebody that you trust along with you.

-It’s also a good idea to think about how you feel about antidepressants once you’re well again, and to discuss these feelings with your partner, family or friends.
+It also helps to take the time during symptom-free phases to think about how you feel about the treatment, and to discuss these feelings with your partner, family or friends.

-Some media reports wrongly refer to antidepressants as “happy pills.”
-This could lead to false expectations.
-Antidepressants aren’t meant to and can’t make people feel happy.
-Instead, the aim is to help people with depression feel normal again.
-You might sometimes hear claims that antidepressants are fundamentally ineffective and at best have a placebo effect.
-But that’s not true either.
-Studies have shown that they are an effective treatment for moderate and severe depression.
+Some media reports wrongly refer to antidepressants as happy pills.
+That can give people the wrong idea.
+Antidepressants do not make people feel happy, and are not designed to: Their purpose is to help people with depression feel normal again.
+Some reports may claim that antidepressants are fundamentally ineffective and at best have a placebo effect, but that's not true either.
+Studies have shown that they are effective in treating moderate to severe depression.

-Most people with depression don’t expect antidepressants to be a miracle cure, though.
-Based on their experiences with them, many have formed a very realistic idea of what antidepressants can and can’t do.
-They tend to see antidepressants as a kind of aid or a safety net they can rely on when they have depression.
-Although most people would probably prefer not to take medication, it’s good to know it’s there if you need it.
+Most people with depression don't think of antidepressants as a miracle cure.
+Many have developed a very realistic idea of the medications' possibilities and limitations based on their experiences with them.
+They see antidepressants as a kind of aid or a safety net they can rely on when they need to.
+After all, most people would probably prefer not to take medication.

 Anderson C, Roy T. Patient experiences of taking antidepressants for depression: a secondary qualitative analysis.
 Res Social Adm Pharm 2013; 9(6): 884-902.

-Aselton P. The lived experience of college students who have been medicated with antidepressants [Dissertation].
-University of Massachusetts Amherst; 2010.
+Aselton PJ.
+The lived experience of college students who have been medicated with antidepressants [Dissertation].
+May 2010.